 If the Program Operator encounters material discrepancies and/or misrepresentations, and/or there are income, asset, household composition, or other important questions that can't be resolved, the Sponsor reserves the right to deny assistance to the household.
-In this event, the applicant will receive a denial letter with an explanation and may re-apply after six months have elapsed from the time of written assistance denial.
+In this case, the applicant may re-apply after six months have elapsed from the time of written assistance denial.

-E. The potential homebuyer is given 90 days in order to find a qualified home.
-If during the 90-day timeframe, the potential homebuyer is unable to purchase a home, an extension may be given.
+- C. Each applicant must participate in individual Homebuyer Counseling provided by the Program Operator and receive a certificate of completion. - D. The potential homebuyer is given 90 days in order to find a qualified home and begin securing a primary loan for the housing unit.
+If during the 90-day time frame, the potential homebuyer is unable to purchase a home, an extension may be given.
 However, if it appears the potential homebuyer cannot participate in the Program, the reservation of funds expires and the next person on the waiting list is given an opportunity to participate in the Program.